 You know what I mean if you’ve ever walked around sightseeing with your camera glued to your face and then couldn’t remember the actual experience afterward.
 Take a picture, but then put the camera down and experience the moment in real life.
-I mean, do you really need 300 photos of a Buddha statue.

-When you leave for a country, you’re expected to know what visas you need to be let in.
+When you arrive in a country, you’re expected to know what visas you need to be let in.
 Don’t be shocked when you are turned away at Immigration for not having the proper visas.

 We did this approximately one time before we learned our lesson.
-Now banks make it easy to let them know you’re traveling.
-Just look for a “travel notification” link on your bank’s website.
+Nowadays, banks make it easy to let them know you’re traveling by setting a “travel notification” on the bank’s website.

-Drinking the water.
+17. Drinking the Water

 I know how much of a pain it is buying bottled water and making sure you have enough to last the night (even to brush your teeth with!), but I also know the pain of Montezuma’s revenge.

 We like to hop around when we’re on vacation, which leads to increased transit times.
 Make sure you book early morning or late night journeys to avoid spending your entire day in the airport or train terminal.
 There’s nothing worse than losing a whole day in transit.

-You should be aware that many credit cards charge a 3% International transaction fee, and if you’re using that card for everything for a week or two on vacation, the fees really add up.
+Many credit cards charge a 3% International transaction fee, and if you’re using that card for everything for a week or two on vacation, the fees really add up.
 Get a card with no transaction fee, even if you only use it for travel.